 One of the most concerning aspects of the decision is that, regardless of scientific evidence, "states could be free to say a fetus has the same rights as a person," Mariner said.
 They could go as far as subjecting people to "rigid and coercive regulation to make sure that a fetus is born, no matter the consequences to the woman," she explained.

 And those most affected by the decision will be those who are already most vulnerable.
 "This is going to have a dramatic impact on low-income individuals," Benjamin said.
 Some states already have bans or serious restrictions on abortion access while others have so-called trigger laws, which are abortion bans set to go into effect now that Roe v.
 Wade has been overturned.

 “It’s very clear that your rights depend on where you live, including your constitutional rights, which is an outrage," Mariner said.
 "And trust me, the states that disapprove of abortion are not going to stop there."

 The right to privacy at stake in this decision is "actually a fundamentally American idea," Bae said.
 "It's a pro-individual liberty idea that you should be able to do what you want with your life and your family, and that governments should not be able to control that."

-And, ultimately, Justice Alito's draft leaves it up to the states to decide where they stand on abortion access, Mariner said, meaning voting in local elections will be vital to preserving the rights codified in Roe v.
-Wade and the other cases we've come to rely on.
+And, ultimately, the court's decision leaves it up to the states to decide where they stand on abortion access, Mariner said, meaning voting in local elections will be vital to preserving the rights codified in Roe v.
+Wade and the other cases most Americans have come to rely on.

 CORRECTION (May 11, 2022, 1:25 p.m.): An earlier version of this article version misrepresented the process of implantation.
 Emergency contraception can prevent a fertilized egg from attaching to the uterine wall, not the vaginal wall.